PaulskPt/My_Circuit_Python_Projects/Boards/raspberrypi/Raspberry Pi Pico/TR Cowbell/v1.2_mods_by_PaulskPt/README.md

 - 2 - 20-pin header male ([Digikey](https://www.digikey.com/en/products/detail/adam-tech/PH1-20-UA/9830398), [Adafruit ](https://www.adafruit.com/product/392))
 - You will also need enough female headers for any breakout pins (GPIO breakout, swd, stemma, mcp interrupts)

+### Additions by @PaulskPt:
+- Added support to choose between SSD1306 or SH1107 display drivers;
+- Added sections to enable to play and modify notes (sound) compilations.
+This is a slightly modified version of @Foamyguys TR_Cowbell_Sequencer_Software repo;
+- Added support for WiFi connections.

+### TODO:
+- solve a problem that I (@PaulskPt) was not able to switch the Circuitpython storage filesystem from Readonly (RO) to ReadWrite (RW) by pressing the <BUTTON 1> (= UP button of the 5-button D-Pad) at the moment of pressing the <Reset> button on the board to reset the PicoW.